 Applying for Grants & Fellowships

 Paying for college or any post-high school education can feel overwhelming.
-While borrowing money through student loans is one way to pay for college, other forms of financial aid like grants and fellowships are also available to students - and they often don't need to be paid back!
-Just like any financial aid application form, it's important to do your research before applying.
-This includes making sure you are eligible for a grant or fellowship, as well as being aware of important deadlines and application requirements like references, essays, and more.
+While borrowing money through student loans is one way to pay for college, other forms of financial aid like grants and fellowships are also available - and they often don't need to be paid back!
+Just like any financial aid, it's important to do your research before applying.
+This includes making sure you are eligible for a grant or fellowship, as well as being aware of important deadlines and application requirements like references or essays.
 Here's a rundown of what grants and fellowships are, where to find them, and how to apply for them!

 Grants are a form of financial aid that do not need to be repaid.
-Grants are most often awarded by the federal government, state/local governments, schools, and private organizations.
-Grants are often awarded based on specific criteria such as income status, demographics, or even areas of study.
-Overwhelmingly, grants are awarded based on need (as opposed to some scholarships, which may be based on academic or athletic achievement).
+Grants are most often awarded by the federal government, state/local governments, schools, or private organizations.
+Grants are often awarded based on specific criteria such as income status, demographics, or even areas of study or passion.
+Overwhelmingly, grants are awarded based on need, as opposed to some scholarships, which may be based on academic or athletic achievement.
+The biggest benefit of grants is that they tend to be more flexible than most other financial aid.

 The first step to receiving all kinds of financial aid is to complete your FAFSA!
-Once your FAFSA is complete, you will receive your Expected Family Contribution (EFC), which will be key to learning your eligibility for federal grants.
+Once your FAFSA is complete, you will receive your Student Aid Index (SAI), which will be key to learning your eligibility for federal grants.
 Find a breakdown of different federal grants here.

 - Apply for a TEACH Grant if you’re planning on becoming a teacher